EU, Canada near trade pact after breaking impasse

 Another source told Reuters: "A deal in principle at a high level is complete ... but when it comes to the dotting of i's and crossing of t's, there's still a fair bit left to be done."

-Backed strongly by Canadian and European industry, the accord is expected to increase bilateral trade in goods and services by a fifth to 25.7 billion euros ($35 billion) a year, according to latest EU estimates.
+Backed strongly by Canadian and European industry, the accord is expected to increase bilateral trade in goods and services by a fifth to 25.7 billion euros (21.6 billion pounds) a year, according to latest EU estimates.

 A deal would be a political achievement for Harper's free-trade agenda and a step forward for the EU as the 28-nation bloc seeks to agree a trade deal with the United States.
 That pact would be the world's largest, encompassing half the world economy and a third of world commerce.